 - Sea level rise is underway, currently at a rate of 3.4 mm/yr (or 13 inches per 100 years).
 It has already risen 2 ½ inches since the year 2000, and 6 ½ inches since 1900.

 The rate of sea level rise is increasing as ice melt from Greenland, Antarctica, and other glaciers begin to contribute.
 The standard practice is to estimate total sea level rise by the year 2100, as compared to 2000.
 Because the rate is increasing, it will certainly be more than the 13 inches described above, because ice melt from Greenland, Antarctica, and other places is beginning.
 However, estimating that increase is difficult.
 The 2013 report from the IPCC estimated total sea level rise by 2100 at 1 foot to 3.2 feet, depending upon assumptions about CO2 levels.
 Because Greenland and other Arctic glaciers are melting faster than anticipated, the IPCC report has come under criticism from scientists, who have now adjusted their estimates up to 1.7 feet to possibly 6 feet by 2100.
+(Revision from November 2017: A new study estimates sea level rise at 6 to 11 feet by 2100.)

 - The rate of sea level rise will continue to increase at an increasing rate for several hundred years.
 The Antarctic Ice Sheet and Greenland have a lot of ice, and melting takes time.
 This melting, which is only just beginning, will increase with time, but may still take hundreds of years to really pick up steam.
 This appears to be “virtually certain”.
 The Antarctic Ice Sheet is now considered to be “past the point of no return”, with large scale melting “unstoppable.”
 Still, the exact timing is unknown.
 It will begin slowly but then suddenly increase rapidly, possibly during this century.
 This caveat is included in all predictions.
 The “conservative” estimate is that ocean levels will rise 3 to 10 feet by the year 2300, depending upon future CO2 levels and temperature increases.
 At that point, however, it will still be rising at a rate more than double the current rate.
 It thus appears that a total sea level rise over 10 feet, largely if not entirely due to anthropogenic CO2 emissions, is inevitable in the long run.